-Research proposal.
+Research Proposal.
 Midway through the semester, you will submit a research proposal in lab.
-This assignment will consist of two components: (1) a formal written proposal of an experiment you think would be interesting (and feasible!) to carry out as a group project, and (2) a short oral presentation designed to explain your research question, proposed methods, and expected results.
+For most students, the proposal will be based on the same topics that you've been writing about in your Literature Search Writeup and your Research Proposal First Draft.
+The final draft of your Research Proposal will consist of two components: (1) a formal written proposal of an experiment you think would be interesting (and feasible!) to carry out as a group project, and (2) a short oral presentation designed to explain your research question, proposed methods, and expected results.
 In the written proposal, worth 75 points, you'll demonstrate how much you've absorbed about asking a good research question, laying out sound experimental logic, and designing a valid and reliable study.
 The purpose of the presentation (25 points) is to convince your lab-mates that your idea is worth carrying out in reality-after the presentations, you'll rank the proposals you'd most like to work on, and your TAs will use these rankings to create the groups that you'll be working in for the rest of the semester.

-Group presentation.
+Group Presentation.
 We'll finish off the semester with a research fair: each group will have 8-10 minutes to present their study to the rest of the class.
-These presentations will start during our regular class meeting time on the final day of classes (December 13), and finish up during the usual meeting time of the first lab sections.
-Your grade for the presentation will total 100 points, which will be based both on the content and quality of your group's slides, and on your individual success at communicating your portion of the presentation.
-You won't, however, be graded on whether or not your group's experiment "succeeded" in finding an effect.
+These presentations will start during our regular class meeting time on the final day of classes (Dec.
+12), and finish up during the usual meeting time of the first lab sections.
+This presentation cannot be made up, so if you know you will have a conflict on Monday, Dec.
+12, you should not take this class.
+Your presentation is scored out of 100 points, based on the content and quality of your group's talk, and on your individual success at communicating your portion of it.
+You won't, however, be graded on whether or not your group's experiment "succeeded" in finding a significant effect-most studies don't, when carried out under the limitations that ours have.
+All a successful presentation needs to do is to clearly communicate what question your project attempted to answer, the methods you used, and whatever results you found.

-Final research paper.
+Final Research Paper.
 At the end of the semester, you'll submit a paper that summarizes your group's research.
-Using APA format, your paper will cover the background literature, motivating question, hypotheses and experimental logic, methodology, results, and inferences that you used/made in your group project.
-The final paper is due on Friday, December 17, and is worth 150 points.
+Using APA format, your paper will cover the background literature, motivating question, hypotheses and experimental logic, methods, results, and inferences that you used/made in your group project.
+The final paper is due on Friday, December 16, and is worth 150 points.

 Although the original idea for the project may not have been yours alone, and although you will likely have worked very closely with your fellow group members on elements of study design, analysis, and interpretation, your final paper must represent your own original work, and only your work.
-This means that you will need to be extremely careful about using your own words when writing up your study's results, attributing ideas to their appropriate source, and coming to original conclusions about your group's study results.
-We'll discuss methods for identifying and avoiding plagiarism in a lot more detail in both class and lab, but please also take the time now to carefully read the section in this syllabus about Academic Integrity, below.
+This means that you will need to be extremely careful about: using your own words when writing up your study's results, attributing ideas to their appropriate source, and coming to original conclusions about your group's study results.
+We'll discuss how to identify and avoiding plagiarism in a lot more detail in both class and lab, but please also take the time now to carefully read the section in this syllabus about Academic Integrity, below.